joesb/helios360/content/handbook/strategy/bau-world.md

 ### Review recent work

 At this point it's probably worth taking the temperature of recently delivered or closed projects.

+Here's what you should be inspecting:

+- **A close look at the outcomes**
+  - What was actually achieved?
+  - What was the client/user/team review and feedback?
+- **The value delivered**, to both
+  - The customer, *and*
+  - The business
+- **Any documentation about the journey** from start to finish, including things like
+  - Task boards
+  - Sprint planning, review, and retrospective docs
+  - Velocity tracking
+  - Process documentation
+  - Handover notes
+  - Project diary, if one's been kept
+  - Technical debt records
+- **What's been learnt at each step?**
+  - What actions were taken to overcome challenges?

-A close look at the outcomes, the value delivered (to both the customer *and* the business) plus any documentation about the journey from start to finish, and any things learnt or actions taken — all will be instructive and give you a fairly quick assessment of the maturity of delivery practices and processes.
+All will be instructive and give you a fairly quick assessment of the maturity of delivery practices and processes.

+There's one last aspect to review, though, and important enough to call out separately:

+- **Internal and external influences**
+  - What affected the way the project proceeded?
+  - What internal factors determined the flow?
+  - What external pressures created constraints or demands?

+What you're look at here is where authority sits in the organisation.
+Or, how much freedom is there currently for product or service teams to do their job?
+Your discoveries here will shape where you will need to push in order to create the necessary space for the teams in your delivery division.